sjoerdvansteenkiste/WBE/README.md

 # A Wavelet-based Encoding for Neuroevolution

-The code in this repository implements the Wavelet-based Encoding as proposed our conference paper: A Wavelet-based Encoding for Neuroevolution ( http://dx.doi.org/10.1145/2908812.2908905) to appear at GECCO'16.
+The code in this repository implements the Wavelet-based Encoding as proposed in our conference paper: A Wavelet-based Encoding for Neuroevolution ( http://dx.doi.org/10.1145/2908812.2908905) to appear at GECCO'16.